 What are dentists saying?

 To begin with, Dr J. Salim from Sutton Place Dental Associates says that not all dentists agree about the safety of hydrogen peroxide.
 He says that 1% HP solutions are excellent antibacterial agents, but they shouldn't be used too often or for too long.

 That's because it can penetrate the enamel, dentin, and collagen-rich tissue found within the dentin, damaging it as a result.
-He also doesn't recommend HP rinses as a whitening solution because “to obtain meaningful teeth whitening results with HP-based mouth rinses, you would need high concentrations which could harm your oral mucosa.”
+He also doesn't recommend rinses with hydrogen peroxide to whiten teeth because “to obtain meaningful teeth whitening results with HP-based mouth rinses, you would need high concentrations which could harm your oral mucosa.”